snics/dotfiles/README.md

 - [Caniuse for Alfred](https://github.com/willfarrell/alfred-caniuse-workflow) - I used for the default Alfred settings.
 - [Font Awesome Workflow for Alfred](https://github.com/willfarrell/alfred-caniuse-workflow) - I used for the default Alfred settings.
 - [Github Workflow](https://github.com/willfarrell/alfred-github-workflow) - I used for the default Alfred settings.
+- [IP Workflow](http://www.packal.org/workflow/whats-my-ip) - I used for the default Alfred settings.